-As of 2021, drivers in California pay an average annual rate of $1,429 for auto insurance, making it one of the most expensive states to insure a vehicle.
+As of 2021, the average annual rate of car insurance in California is $1,429, making it one of the most expensive states to insure a vehicle.
 The state’s combination of densely-populated urban centers, high healthcare costs, pricey auto repairs and severe weather and natural disaster risks all contribute to California’s higher-than-average insurance premiums.
 Fortunately, shopping around can help counter the high cost of coverage.

 California residents pay about $1,429 per year for car insurance on average, making it one of the most expensive states for car insurance.